 “Moments of Change?
 Negative Revenue Shocks and Political Regime Changes between 1961 and 2016.”
 Forthcoming.
 In Democratic Struggles in Challenging Times: Insights from Mongolia and Around the World, Christian Suter, Stephen Brown, Dolgion Aldar, and Tamir Chultemsuren eds.
 Photocraft LLC (World Society Foundation).

 “Correlates of Forest Cover Change in European Russia, 1989–2012.”
 2020.
-With Scott Gehlbach, Peter V. Potapov, Catalina Munteanu, Eugenia V. Bragina, and Volker C. Radeloff.
-Land Use Policy.
-Forthcoming.
-Lead author.
-(Replication data.)
+Lead author with Scott Gehlbach, Peter V. Potapov, Catalina Munteanu, Eugenia V. Bragina, and Volker C. Radeloff.
+Land Use Policy 96.
+(Replication data)

 “Negative Revenue Shocks and Economic Development in Russian Regions”